AgnosPCB/documentation/docs/User_guide.md

 ![alt text](assets/TIPS.PNG)

-## LIGHT SOURCES AND PANEL/CIRCUIT ORIENTATION
+## Light sources and panel/circuit orientation

 The inspection platform uses 2 LED lights and diffuser panels to get rid of cast shadows.
 But if you take photos of the circuits varying its orientation every inspection, large electronic elements (like capacitors, coils and connectors) present on the circuits/ panels will be seen differently from the camera’s point of view.